 So this year I read with alarm reports of a fire in that gully.
 Not hearing the extent of the fire or how hot it burned, I held out hope the albino might have survived.
 A few weeks after the fire, I went to see for myself with hope and trepidation.

 Given the title, you will anticipate what I found.
 The albino had been seared rather than burnt – the heat killed its branches and all were brown.
 I remembered reading a plea to not to cut branches for souvenirs since, like a green redwood, they would just turn brown when dead.

 Sad, very sad that something so unique was now gone. 🙁 Especially since it resulted from a careless someone’s campfire.
 Others, including college botany classes, have been viewing that albino for decades – but those opportunities are now lost.

 Severely burnt redwoods respond by upping their growth hormones, sprouting green everywhere including their trunks.
 At the base of the dead tree I found numerous albino shoots had developed post-fire.
-Perhaps another redwood tree will grow there someday.
+Perhaps another large redwood tree will grow there someday.
 Not in my lifetime, but hopefully for future generations.